yeasy/learning_pickleball/en/14_net_battle.md

 * The offensive action should be concealed, so that the opponent cannot judge the intention in advance;
 * Mainly exert force through the wrist and fingers, to hit quickly and rub the ball at the same time;
 * Keep the ball's flight trajectory not high, e.g., just passing the net.
 It is easy to be defended if it is too high;
-* The attack target is mainly between the two players, and you can also try the backhand position or the shoulder of the paddle side.
+* The attack target is mainly between the two players, at the feet, in the open space, or near the backhand hip.
+Avoid head, shoulder, and airborne-player targets, especially in recreational play.

 ## 14.2 How to Defense